qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 ### Reflective

-Initial with "I am happy, because .../I feel sad, because ..." according the fact in the previous round written by yours and others.
+Start with "I am happy, because .../I feel sad, because ..." according the fact in the previous round written by yours and others.

 Limited in three minutes